The SPS Plan has been updated!

 The Secure Pork Supply (SPS) plan is a business continuity plan for farms to increase their foreign animal disease preparedness.
 If a foreign animal disease such as foot and mouth disease (FMD), classical swine fever (CSF), or African swine fever (ASF) is found in United States livestock, Regulatory Officials will limit the movement of animals and animal products to try and control the spread of these animal diseases.

 The SPS plan provides pork producers opportunities to voluntarily prepare before an outbreak.
-Completing the SPS plan will better position pork premises with healthy animals to:
+Producers can start preparing today using the guidance in the SPS plan to:

 - Limit exposure to their herd through enhanced biosecurity,